401(k) For Small Business in Glendale, MO

 3. Enhanced Safe Harbor plans provide a 100% employer match on up to 4% of an employee's compensation.

-4. In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and money is taken out of their paycheck unless they decide not to.
+4. In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and money is taken out of their paycheck unless they choose to opt out or contribute a different amount.
 The default contribution rate starts at 3% and increases by 1% each year until it maxes out at 6%, unless the employee elects a different contribution rate.

 Solo or Individual 401(k) Plan

 Solo and Individual 401(k) plans are are meant for owner-only businesses, or businesses where the only employees are spouses.
-Contributions can be deducted from taxable income and the money is taxed when it's withdrawn.
-This allows participants to make higher contributions as they can make contributions both as an employee and a businesses owner.
-Unlike other 401(k) plans, individual 401(k)s do not require annual filings with the IRS unless the account balance is more than $250,000.
+Contributions are tax deductible and the money is taxed when it's withdrawn.
+This allows participants to make higher contributions as they can make contributions both as an employee and an employer.
+Unlike other 401(k) plans, individual 401(k)s do not require annual filings with the IRS unless the account balance exceeds $250,000.

 What plan works best for your and your employees depends on your business and your and your employees' needs.
-If you're thinking of setting up a 401(k) plan for your small Glendale, MO business, schedule an appointment with a member of our advisor team today to get started.
+If you're interested in opening a 401(k) plan for your small Glendale, MO business, schedule a meeting with a member of our advisor team today to get started.

 How a Financial Advisor Can Help Your Glendale, MO Small Business With Your 401(k) Plans

-Even considering the benefits of a small business offering a 401(k) plan, some Glendale, MO employers might still be cautious, as they may not have the know-how, time, or interest to establish and operate a plan.
-That’s where a financial advisor can help.
-Here are some ways that a financial advisor can assist with your small business’s 401(k) plan:
+Even considering the great things a 401(k) plan can do for a small business, some Glendale, MO employers might still be uneasy, as managing a 401(k) plan is complex and time-consuming.
+That’s where we come in.
+Here are some some of the many ways that our advisory firm can assist with your small business’s 401(k) plan:

-• Plan design — A handful of detailed Google searches can't come close to offering the same degree of skill and experience as a professional retirement consultant.
-Financial advisors can partner with small business owners to develop a 401(k) plan meant expressly to benefit them.
+• Plan design — A handful of quick internet searches are a poor replacement for decades of experience and everyday interaction with retirement plans.
+Financial advisors can partner with small business owners to design a 401(k) plan that meets the specific needs of their business and employees.
 They can help choose the plan that most benefits you, set up contribution and matching formulas, and establish eligibility requirements.

-• Establishing and operating a plan — There are specific steps you must take when beginning your small business 401(k).
+• Establishing and managing a plan — There are numerous requirements you must adhere to when beginning your small business 401(k).
 You have to:

 • Adopt a written plan document